-Late last summer, The Walking Classroom rolled out our updated (and much more user-friendly!)
+In 2019, The Walking Classroom rolled out our updated (and much more user-friendly!)
 Adopter Resources Page.
 We restructured it so that adopters could easily access all podcast-specific resources on a single page.
-In addition, we set it up so folks could search by podcast title, subject area, health message, character value, or via our new themed groupings!
+In addition, we set it up so you could do a search multiple ways.
+You can find podcasts by searching on podcast title, subject area, health message, or character value, as well as via our themed groupings!

-In June, we enlisted additional interns to curate similar collections of additional resources for our language arts and social studies podcasts.
-All of these resources (and the STEM Program resources gathered last summer) have been reviewed, uploaded, and included under the Additional Resources heading on their respective podcast pages!
+Since then, we enlisted our interns to curate collections of additional resources for our STEM, language arts and social studies podcasts.
+In 2020, all of these resources were reviewed, uploaded, and included under the Additional Resources heading on their respective podcast pages!